Men's javelin throw world record progression

 The first world record in the men's javelin throw was recognised by the International Association of Athletics Federations in 1912.

 As of 21 June 2009, 46 world records have been ratified by the IAAF in the event.
-New specifications for the javelin were introduced in 1986, and javelins with serrated tails were banned in 1991 which had the effect of reverting to an earlier record set in 1990.
+New specifications for the javelin were introduced in 1986, and javelins with serrated tails were banned in 1991 which reverted to an earlier record set in 1990.

 Record progression

 New specifications were introduced in 1986.